aboelsooud/mini-message-board/README.md

 Mini Message Board has the following features:

 - **Simple and intuitive interface**: The mini-message-board app has a user-friendly design that allows users to easily post and view messages on a public board.
 Users can also see the date and time of each message.
-- **Express and EJS**: The app is built with Express, a fast and flexible web framework for Node.js, and EJS, a templating engine that lets you generate HTML with JavaScript.
-- **MongoDB and Mongoose**: The app uses MongoDB, a popular NoSQL database, and Mongoose, an object data modeling (ODM) library, to store and manage the messages.
-MongoDB provides high performance and scalability, while Mongoose simplifies the validation and query process.
 - **Docker and docker-compose**: The app is dockerized, meaning it can run inside a container that isolates it from the host environment.
 This makes the app more portable and easier to deploy.
 The app also uses docker-compose, a tool that lets you define and run multiple containers with a single command.

 ## Installation